 If you were charged with any type of animal cruelty crime, including aggravated animal cruelty, then contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL.

-We represent clients on a variety of serious criminal offenses in the greater Tampa Bay area including Hillsborough County, Hernando County, Pasco County, and Polk County, Florida.
+Although we are selective in the cases we take, we represent clients charged with a variety of serious criminal offenses in the greater Tampa Bay area including Hillsborough County, Hernando County, Pasco County, and Polk County, Florida.

 Contact us to find out more about the different ways the crime can be charged, the potential penalties for each offense, and the best ways to fight for a dismissal of the charges.